Page loading ... Please wait.

 Printer Friendly Page

-These Chocolate Peanut Squares are very easy to make and would be perfect around the holidays since there is no baking involved.
-You need only one pot and while making candy usually involves a candy thermometer, it is not needed here.
-Just bring the peanut butter, corn syrup, honey, cocoa powder, and sugar to a boil; add the marshmallows and stir until everything is nicely melted and smooth.
-Then remove from heat, add the peanuts and rice cereal and you're done.
-Spread this mixture into your pan and just wait until they cool before covering them with melted chocolate.
-It is the corn syrup and melted marshmallows that give these squares their lovely chewy texture, and adding rice cereal and peanuts produces that crunch we all love in candy bars.
+These Chocolate Peanut Squares are very easy to make and they're no bake.
+You need only one pot to melt the butter, peanut butter, agave (or light corn syrup or golden honey), honey, and cocoa powder until smooth and creamy.
+Then you add the marshmallows and stir until everything is nicely melted and smooth.
+All that is left to do is to stir in the rice cereal and peanuts.
+Once the mixture is spread into your pan, it's left to cool before covering with melted chocolate.
+It is the agave, honey, and melted marshmallows that give these squares their lovely soft and chewy texture, and adding rice cereal and peanuts produces that crunch we all love in candy bars.
 I usually store these in the refrigerator as my favorite way to eat a chocolate candy bar is cold.
-As with most things chocolate, these do benefit from sitting overnight in the fridge so the flavors have time to mingle.
-This recipe comes from one of my favorite Canadian Cookbooks, Jane Rodmell's Best Summer Weekends Cookbook.
+As with most things chocolate, these do benefit from sitting overnight in the fridge so the flavors have time to soften and blend.

-Chocolate Peanut Squares: Butter or lightly spray with a non stick vegetable spray, an 8 x 8 inch (20 x 20 cm) square pan.
-Set aside.
+Chocolate Peanut Squares: Butter, or lightly spray with a non stick vegetable spray, an 8 inch (20 cm) square pan.

-Remove from heat and stir in the vanilla extract, rice cereal, and peanuts.
-Press this mixture into the prepared pan and allow to set.
+Remove from heat and stir in the vanilla extract.
+Add the rice cereal and peanuts and gently stir until the rice cereal is coated with the chocolate mixture.
+Press into the prepared pan and allow to set (either at room temperature or in the refrigerator).

 Makes about 24 squares.
 Preparation time 45 minutes.